 There are a couple of particularly noteworthy shops in Central.
-Straddling the very centre of Central at the Des Vouex Road is the iconic Louis Vuitton shop.
-Wrapped in glass and backlit in ever changing styles and colour, this is said to be one of the fashion retailer’s busiest stores and is a popular local landmark.
+Straddling the very center of Central at the Des Voeux Road is the iconic Louis Vuitton shop.
+Wrapped in glass and backlit in ever-changing styles and color, this is said to be one of the fashion retailer’s busiest stores and is a popular local landmark.

-For a more local flavour try Shanghai Tang, an upscale fashion department store which specialises in traditional Chinese wear, from Cheongsams to Mao jackets, and gifts with contemporary designs.
+For a more local flavor try Shanghai Tang, an upscale fashion department store which specializes in traditional Chinese wear, from Cheongsams to Mao jackets, and gifts with contemporary designs.
 The brand has taken off in recent years as interest in unique Chinese designs has increased and its new flagship store at 1 Duddell Street is often packed.

 Shopping Malls in Central

 The districts flagship shopping mall is the IFC mall down on the waterfront.
 This is often people’s first taste of Hong Kong due to the fact it sits on top of Hong Kong Station where the Airport Express pulls into town, the mall is squeezed between IFC 1 tower and one of Hong Kong's tallest buildings, IFC Tower 2.

 The shops inside the IFC mall reflect the pricey location and it’s a mixture of designer boutiques and higher end brand name shops, such as Armani, Boss, and Prada but also Zara and American Vintage.
 It's also home to Hong Kong's flagship Apple Store.
 The second-floor roof garden is a fantastic place to take a breather from the shops, enjoy the view over the harbor and picnic.